software-composition-analysis/-fosdem-2023-devroom/README.md

 Each session will start by a 45 minutes segment with **three short presentations**, about 15 minutes each maximum.

-These presentations must be **pre-recorded** ahead of time and uploaded three weeks before FOSDEM i.e., by January 14th 2022.

 Then, in the second part of the session, the three speakers of this session will join for a 30 minutes **live online panel** on Jitsi for live Q&A and panel discussion moderated by one of the volunteer organizers of this devroom.

 With this combination of shorter recorded talks and longer live Q&A panel discussions, we expect a more interactive and lively virtual devroom event.